WMB3-16092024/SUJAL_PRAJAPATI_B3/README.md

-Create a basic HTML file structure setup with head and body tags, along with doctype.
-Show a text on the UI:  Hi {your_name}
+Create a full blown HTML page with different sections, each having different height and width:--- your image,--- your name,--- your description--- your hobbies--- your qualifications